ykifle/arccell/README.md

 * Search for places or addresses using Esri's Geocoding service
 * Analyze your data with heatmaps and clustering
 * Enrich your data using Esri's GeoEnrichment Data Browser
-* Integrate geospatial and non-geospatial data using interactive charts
+* Integrate geospatial data into your Excel workflow with interactive charts

 ##Demo Flow
 1. Load real world real estate data